SanderMertens/bake/README.md

-  uninstall [project id]       Remove project from bake environment clone <git url>              Clone and build git repository and dependencies update [project id]          Update an installed package or application
+  uninstall [project id]       Remove project from bake environment clone <git url>              Clone and build git repository and dependencies update [project id]          Update an installed package or application foreach <cmd>                Run command for each discovered project

   env                          Echo bake environment upgrade                      Upgrade to new bake version export <NAME>=|+=<VALUE>     Add variable to bake environment

+  info <package id>            Display info on a project in the bake environment list [filter]                List packages in bake environment

 Examples:
-  bake                         Build all projects discovered in current directory bake my_app                  Build all projects discovered in my_app directory bake init                    Initialize new application project in current directory bake init my_app             Initialize new application project in directory my_app bake init my_lib --package   Initialize new package project in directory my_lib bake run my_app -a hello     Run my_app project, pass 'hello' as argument bake publish major           Increase major project version, create git tag
+  bake                         Build all projects discovered in current directory bake my_app                  Build all projects discovered in my_app directory bake new                     Initialize new application project in current directory bake new my_app              Initialize new application project in directory my_app bake new my_lib --package    Initialize new package project in directory my_lib bake run my_app -a hello     Run my_app project, pass 'hello' as argument bake publish major           Increase major project version, create git tag bake info foo.bar            Show information about package foo.bar bake list foo.*              List all packages that start with foo.

 ### Writing Plugins
 Bake has a plugin architecture, where a plugin describes how code should be built for a particular language.
 Bake plugins are essentially parameterized makefiles, with the only difference that they are written in C, and that they use the bake build engine.
 Plugins allow you to define how projects should be built once, and then reuse it for every project.
 Plugins can be created for any language.